brilacasck/full-compiler/README.md

-# full-compiler
+# full-parser
-A flexible and customizable complete compiler with your manual configuration written with java language and JavaFX library
+A flexible and customizable CLR parser with your manual configuration written with java language and JavaFX library

 ## Documentation
 This project consists of two primary sections: